-Here we have a number machine made up of three functions, a subtraction, a squaring and another subtraction.

-Students are asked to work from left to right to find the result, y, of putting a value, x, through the machine (part a).
-They then need to reverse the process to find the start value, x, given the outcome, y (part b).
-Finally they are asked to choose the equation which this machine represents (part c).
+Here we have a number machine made up of three functions: a subtraction, a squaring and another subtraction.
+Students are asked to work from left to right to find the result, y, of putting a value, x, through the machine if x is 5 (part a).
+Students are then asked to use inverse operations to find the value of the x if y is 0 (part b).
+Then, from a selection of equations, students are asked to choose which one this machine represents (part c).

 Number machines are a useful way of leading into algebra.

-Reversing the process requires the use of opposite functions, in this case subtraction with addition and squaring with square rooting.
-It is also necessary to use the functions in the reverse order.
+Reversing the process requires the use of opposite functions - in this case, subtraction with addition and squaring with square rooting.
+It is also necessary to use the functions in reverse order.
 Seeing this in a number machine can help towards learning to solve algebraic equations.